 Dividends

-Revenue is recognised when the shareholders’ right to receive payment is established Interest
+Income from dividend is recognized when right to receive payment is established.

 (c) An item of property, plant and equipment is eliminated from financial statements, either on disposal or when retired from active use.

-(c) Finished Goods are valued at Weighted Average Cost.
+(b) Finished Goods are valued at Weighted Average Cost. viii Depreciation

 Borrowing costs that are attributable to the acquisition or construction of qualifying assets are capitalised as part of the cost of such assets.
 A qualifying asset is one that necessarily takes substantial period of time to get ready for intended use.